bouzakraoui/datascigetandcleansubmit/README.md

 # getting-and-cleaning-data-course-project submit

 This is the course project for the Getting and Cleaning Data Coursera course.

+To reproduce the cleaning and transformation the following steps must be performed:

+1. set working directory to root folder of UCI HAR Dataset
+2. download and run run_analysis.R are sourced
+3. the rest of the script is sourced

 The R script, run_analysis.R, does the following:

 1. Download the dataset